HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 Sends an updated GitHub repository URL and course ID to database in order to save it. returns true if successful or false if an error occurs.

 ## Input Parameters
-- Parameter: githubURL
+- Parameter: courseGitURL
-   - Type: ?
+   - Type: varchar
-   - Description: Repo root URL.
-Stored as *varchar(256)* in the database
+   - Description: Full repo URL.
+Stored as varchar(1024) in the database

 - Parameter: cid
    - Type: int
    - Description: Course-id whose repo entry should be replaced.
 Stored as int(10) in the database

 - Parameter: token
-   - Type: varchar ?
+   - Type: varchar
    - Description: Personal access-token to use for authenticated requests.
 Stored as varchar(40) in the database

 - Parameter: action